 A student may be found guilty of an academic offence whether or not there has been any intention to deceive; that is, a judgement that negligence has occurred is sufficient to determine guilt.
-C3.

 Any allegation can be dismissed before or after a meeting with the student has been held.
 The Departmental Adjudicator may determine that no offence has been committed at any point of their investigation, but not after a case has been referred to the Faculty.
-The Faculty Adjudicator may determine that no offence has been committed at any point after a case has been referred to the Faculty.
 The Faculty Adjudicator may determine that no offence has been committed at any point after a case has been referred to them by the Department, but not after the case has been referred to an Academic Offences Committee.
 In all cases where formal proceedings have begun, such a decision should be confirmed to the student in writing and noted on the student's record.
 C4.